• Go To Website

 Exporting

 Make sure you’re logged in to your cPanel area before using phpMyAdmin to export an existing MySQL database.
-Once inside, type phpMyAdmin into the top right search field and select the option that appears:
+On your dashboard, navigate to Databases and select phpMyAdmin or type phpMyAdmin into the top right search field and select the option that appears:

-1. All you have to do now is wait a few minutes (or seconds, if your database is small) for the export process to finish.
-You should be able to locate the.sql file in your Downloads folder now.
+All you have to do now is wait a few minutes (or seconds, if your database is small) for the export process to finish.
+You should be able to locate the .sql file in your Downloads folder.

 Importing